 Reducing inflammation is vital to your immune health and gut health is a major key as 80% of our immune cells live in our gut.

 Vitamin D is particularly important when it comes to immune function.
 Vitamin D impacts immunity by:

 • Enhancing the function of specialized immune cells like T-cells and macrophages that attack foreign invaders.

 Low levels of vitamin D have been directly linked to an increased risk of respiratory infections and the development of acute respiratory failure.

 Foods: Pastured raised organic eggs, cheese, mushrooms, fatty fish- salmon, liver and fermented cod liver oil, exposure to sunlight is important too.

 Maintains the structure of the cells in the respiratory tract and gut and forms a barrier which is your body’s first line of defense.
 Foods- nuts, seeds, amaranth (red or green), oily fish, egg yolks, cheese, liver, dark leafy green vegetables(spinach and kale) and yellow/orange vegetables like pumpkin and carrots contain beta-carotene which converts to Vitamin A.

-Vitamin B vitamins play a role in converting food into energy, create new blood cells and increase the production and activity of our “natural killer” cells.
+vitamins play a role in converting food into energy, create new blood cells and increase the production and activity of our “natural killer” cells.